Sins Rising: Prelude

-A demon name Kindred revives Sin-Eater from the dead, vowing vengeance on Peter Parker.
+A demon named Kindred revives Sin-Eater from the dead, vowing vengeance on Peter Parker.
 Meanwhile, Mary Jane Watson leaves Spider-Man to star in a movie for a while.

 Main plot

 Peter Parker is getting visions of a centipede going into his arm and has troubled dreams.
 While watching a play by himself and eating alone, his spider sense tells him that a car is driving frantically in the streets.
 The man says he can't slow down because someone is chasing him, and Spider-Man sees Sin-Eater aiming a gun at the car wheels.
 Sin-eater fires the shot, which causes the car to flip over and Spider-Man barely saves civilians.
 Spider-Man takes the driver to a safe house where he learns that the driver is a former criminal named Overdrive.
 Spider-Man tries fighting against Sin-Eater but Sin-Eater distracts Spider-Man and shoots a bullet that passes through Spider-Man and hits Overdrive, wounding him severely.
 Sin-Eater disappears in smoke, and Spider-Man takes Overdrive to his ex-girlfriend Carly Cooper, where Overdrive suddenly comes back to life.

 A few days later, Spider-Man is fighting against the Lethal Legion (consisting of Count Nefaria, Grey Gargoyle, Living Laser, and Whirlwind) during a public event when Sin-Eater arrives and shoots the Lethal Legion while absorbing their power.
 Sin-Eater turns Spider-Man into stone temporarily and shoots the rest of the Lethal Legion.
 Unexpectedly, the crowd cheers which shocks Spider-Man.
 Sin-Eater tells Spider-Man saying his methods for dealing with criminals does not work anymore before freeing him.
 One of Peter Parker's ex-colleagues, Norah Winters, interviews Director Norman Osborn who is rehabilitated (for unknown reasons) and in charge of the Ravencroft Prison about the rehabilitated Weather Gang.
 Spider-Man asks Carlie Cooper why is Overdrive alive and in life support, and Carly explains that a group of corrupt police officer came and nearly beat him to death.
 Norah Hunter gets ambushed by Sin-Eater in her own car and shoots Sin-Eater.

 Sin-Eater heals his wounds (thanks to Kindred) and gives Norah a tape of him explaining his ideology and how he will cleanse everyone's sins and give them power.
 Spider-Man sneaks into Sin-Eater's headquarters at Union Square and fights against Sin-Eater, but is overwhelmed by his combined power.
-Sin-Eater explains that he will cleanse Norman Osborn sins before unleashing his minions on Spider-Man.
+Sin-Eater explains that he will cleanse Norman Osborn's sins before unleashing his minions on Spider-Man.